wakco/ServiceLogin/README.md

 #### To come:
 - Option for +x! (connect with hidden host only if login valid, i.e. no service to login to, or invalid login, disconnect)
 - Attempt to recover nickname
+- Commands to edit settings since the web page doesn't work in ZNC 1.6.5+